rmarable/Ec2InstanceMaker/README.md

 Capture a snapshot of this instance, encrypt it, and then use the `--custom_ami` flag to launch the instance with this encrypted snapshot attached.

+* Please be advised that EFS encryption in transit is **not** supported for CentOS 6 or Ubuntu 14.04 LTS.

+  * centos6 ships with openssl-1.0.1e-57, which is too old to support to support TLS with EFS.
+There are no officially supported openssl packages beyond this version.

+  * ubuntu1404 does not seem to support building the native Debian package of amazon-efs-utils.

+EFS encryption in transit for these operating systems may be provided in a subsequent feature release.